 They are useless blobs of data unless you know which symbols it represents.

 You can't say much about them these days without delving into Unicode.
 Fortunately, Joel Spolski has already written up a great crash course on Unicode, which explains much better than I could.
+The main thing to take away is that every legacy character set in use can be converted to Unicode and back again without loss.
+That makes Unicode the only sensible choice as the internal character set of a program, and on the web.

-2. Arbitrary content
+2. Arbitrary Content

 They have no intrinsic restrictions on their content.